Code-Institute-Submissions/JoseCastanoCoding-the-record-bloke_AprResub/README.md

 Responsiveness
 - The site is fully responsive, regardless of device type and screen size.

-Navbar & Footer
+Navbar
-- The Navbar and Footers are the same across all pages.
+- The Navbar is the same across all pages.
 The top navbar has the site logo, a working search bar, an account dropdown and a link to the shopping bag.
 The bottom navbar has links to all areas of the site.
 Dropdowns are used for the product pages for easy navigation.
-- The footer consists of a brief overview of what the site is, the main menu links and contact information with links to social media sites.
-Both the navbar and the footer make use of icons taken from Font Awesome to make the site more aesthetically pleasing.

 Messages/Toasts
 - Messages and Toasts are used when executing certain actions on the site, such as logging in and out, adding and removing products from the shopping bag, completing a transaction, and for admin actions too like adding and editing products.